yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 ## How the story began

 **November 12th, 2021** marked my last day with Microsoft.
-I joined Microsoft as a junior Data and Applied Scientist in 2016.
+I joined Microsoft as a junior Data Scientist in 2016.
 Microsoft is my second company after I graduated with the Ph.D. degree from Nanyang Technological University, Singapore.
 My first company was Broadcom where I worked as a Product Engineer for [wafer failure pattern detection](https://ieeexplore.ieee.org/abstract/document/6932449).
-My job scope at Broadcome was about data analytics and machine learning.
-That was when I started to learn about industrial application of machine learning.
+My job scope was about data analytics and machine learning.
+That was when I started to practice machine learning in the real work.
 Unlike many data scientists, I am from an computer engineering background.
-In the last year of my Ph.D. and the first several years of my industry career, I tried hard to develop the statistical and analytical theories by reviewing my university courses, reading books about data science and machine learning, attending conferences or meetups to learn from experts, etc.
+In the last year of my Ph.D. and the first several years of my industry career, I tried hard to develop the statistical and analytical skills by reviewing the theories and attending conferences or meetups to learn from experts.

 When I just joined Microsoft as a Data Scientist, I think modelling is the absolute core component of my job.
-After the first two years of various engagements in the customer projects, I gradually realized that most data scientists, including myself, in the industry do the "cool" work that prototyped a nicely fitted model with unrealistically high-quality data without even considering transforming the prototype into a production system.
-I suspect the reasons behind this phenomenon are two fold: **users who "buy" the model do not want to invest too much before they can see some appealing results; the engineering platforms for applying data science into production is not powerful nor standardized**.
-The observation forced me to rethink about the role of a data scientist - I recognized the importance of combining software and computer engineering with the machine learning to produce cool and, more importantly, useable solutions, for users.
+After the first two years of various engagements with customers, I gradually realized that most data scientists, including myself, in the industry do the "cool" work that prototyped a nicely fitted model with unrealistically high-quality data.
+What's worse, many times, the prototypes are never considered to be developed into a production system.
+I suspect the reasons behind this phenomenon are two fold: **users who "buy" the model do not want to invest too much in a full fledged system before seeing the "appealing" results; the technology platforms for converting data science proof-of-conecpt into production is not powerful nor standardized**.
+The observation forced me to rethink about the role of a data scientist - I recognized the importance of combining software and computer engineering skills with machine learning techniques to produce cool and, more importantly, useable solutions, for users.

 At Microsoft, I was lucky to work with a team of talented people.
-I found a great amount of interest similarities with my colleagues and that lead to efficient ideation and execution.
-With their help, I participated in and contributed to many impactful projects that created commercial value for Microsoft customers.
+I found a great amount of interest similarities with them, which led to efficient ideation and execution in work.
+With their help, I participated in and contributed to many impactful projects.
 Below it is a selected list of such projects which are publicly shareable (**we started open-source software development even before Microsoft acquired GitHub!**).

 * [Azure/AzureDSVM](https://github.com/Azure/AzureDSVM).
 This was the very first "product" I developed at Microsoft.
 It was under the guidance of my